-We model the bottleneck link connecting the cache to the wide area network again as a stochastic knapsack [22].
+We model the bottleneck link connecting the cache to the wide area network again as a stochastic knapsack [8].
 The bottleneck link is modeled as a knapsack of capacity C. We refer to streams of completely cached video objects as class 1 streams.
 Class 1 streams consume no bandwidth on the bottleneck link, that is, $b_1 = 0$.
 The arrival rate of class 1 streams is $\lambda_1 = \lambda P_1$.
 Streams of video objects for which only the base layer is cached are referred to as class 2 streams.
-Class 2 streams is $\lambda_2 = \lambda P_2$.
+Class 2 streams consume the bandwidth $b_2 = r_e$.
+The arrival rate for class 2 streams is $\lambda_2 = \lambda P_2$.
 Streams of video objects which have not been cached at all are referred to as class 3 streams.
 Class 3 streams consume the bandwidth $b_3 = r_b + r_e$ and have an arrival rate of $\lambda_3 = \lambda P_3$.
 All streams have a fixed holding time T.

-Our objective is to maximize the total long run revenue rate or, equivalently, the long run throughput of requests (i.e., the long run rate at which requests are granted and serviced).
-Toward this end, let TH_k denote the long run throughput of class k requests.
+Our objective is to maximize the total long run revenue rate, or equivalently, the long run throughput of requests (i.e., the long run rate at which requests are granted and serviced).
+Towards this end let TH_k denote the long run throughput of class k requests.
 Also, let TH denote the long run total throughput of requests.
 Clearly, $TH = TH_1 + TH_2 + TH_3$.
 Let B_k denote the probability that a request for a stream of class k is blocked.
 Obviously, $B_1 = 0$ since class 1 streams do not consume any bandwidth.
 Thus, $TH = \lambda [P_1 + P_2(1 - B_2) + P_3(1 - B_3)]$.

-6.1 Numerical Results
+A. Numerical Results

-We used our cache simulator to study partial caching.
-All the results in this section are obtained from the simulator.
-We used the same experiment setup (layer rates, video lengths, and Zipf-parameter) as for evaluating the performance of the utility heuristics in Section 3.2.
-In fact, we can consider the partial caching case as a special case of the utility heuristics.
-Note that, for the partial caching case, the utilities of the base and enhancement layer of a given video are the same and, thus, base layer and enhancement layer are cached together.
+We used the same experiment setup as for evaluating the performance of the utility heuristics in Section III-B. In fact, we can consider the partial caching case as a special case of the utility heuristics.
+Note that for the partial caching case the utilities of the base and enhancement layer of a given movie are the same and thus base layer and enhancement layer are cached together.

-In our experiments, we question the usefulness of partial caching where a portion of the cache is reserved for caching base layers only.
-Doing so allows us to cache (at least the base layers of) a larger number of videos for the same cache size.
+In our experiments we question the usefulness of partial caching where a portion of the cache is reserved for caching base layers only.
+Doing so allows us to cache (at least the base layers of) a larger number of movies for the same cache size.
 An intuitive question to follow is whether trunk reservation is beneficial.
-With trunk reservation, a portion of the link bandwidth, say $C_2 = x\%$ of C, $0 \le x \le 100$, is reserved for streaming the enhancement layers of the class 2 videos which have base layers in the cache.
+With trunk reservation a portion of the link bandwidth, say $C_2 = x\%$ of C, x = 0 - 100, is reserved for streaming the enhancement layers of the class 2 movies which have base layers in the cache.
 We naturally expect that a combination of these two strategies may give us the best throughput.